colinc86/MDArray/Documentation/Markdown/MDArray.md

 ## MDArray
-The following outlines the file [`MDArray.swift`](https://github.com/colinc86/MDArray/blob/master/MDArray/MDArray.swift).
+The following outlines the `MDArray` type defined in the file [`MDArray.swift`](https://github.com/colinc86/MDArray/blob/master/MDArray/MDArray.swift).

 ### Creating a MDArray
 The default `MDArray` constructor creates an empty multidimensional array.
 I.e. a multidimensional array with empty storage and shape.